- #1 trusted US gambling site.

 All-in-all, I suggest spending less time wondering “is Bovada rigged?” or “are other players cheating at Bovada?”
 Just play the game and enjoy it.
 Should you see anything suspicious, feel free to report it, but it’s unlikely that you will.

-With all the talk about US online gambling legality, I get a lot of questions like "Is Bovada legal for US players?"
-While I'm not a lawyer, have never studied law and write for entertainment purposes only, here's why my answer is "yes."
+I get a lot of questions asking about whether Bovada is legal or not.
+While I’m not a lawyer, have never studied law and write for entertainment purposes only, here’s why my answer is “yes.”

 Bovada has, however, demonstrated that they can handle problematic situations and payouts were delayed only for a while.
 They since prohibited players from states where they feel like operating online gambling games is going to be the most difficult (legally-speaking).